ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 You can use `-acodec libmp3lame` and change the extension of output file to mp3 for mp3 encoding.
 Both `youtube-dl` and `ffmpeg` are available on Slackbuilds.org

-If you don't want to copy the urls of the YouTube videos from a graphical interface, the easiest way is  to use `gvsearch` and pass on the url to `youtibe-dl`
+If you don't want to copy the urls of the YouTube videos from a graphical interface, the easiest way is  to use `gvsearch` and pass on the url to `youtube-dl`

+It might appear a lot of work but once you have these two long commands in your terminal, you can arrow up /down to get to to them (or search your commandline history).
+Offline listeing is really fun :-) c

 	youtube-dl "gvsearchX:search tag"
 	(X stands for the number of hits you want to pass on ..typically 1)